uit-no/python-course-2018/session-2/part-1.md

 function which splits a string and joins on a character

-# Exercise 2.1: String concatenation (15 minutes)
+# Exercise 2.1: String manipulation (15 minutes)

-Write a function which receives a name, e.g. "James Bond" and prints: "My name is Bond, James Bond".
+Write a function which receives a string, e.g. "James Bond" and prints: "My name is Bond, James Bond".

 - Start first with printing "My name is James Bond".
 - Work on solutions incrementally.